More misandry from the Guardian

 Paragraph2 reads – In many countries men face greater health risks, but not in the UK.
 A study from Manual, a wellbeing platform for men, has found the UK has the largest female health gap among G20 countries and the 12th largest globally.

 ‘Manual’ is not so much a wellbeing platform aimed at men as an advertising platform promoting supposedly health-giving products such as hair-loss spray and ‘testosterone support’ – not exactly a scholarly or impartial information source.
 The health gap that is referred to is not the relative health between men and women but the relative international ranking for women’s health and men’s health.
 The UK does badly for both, but ranks slightly lower for women.
-It doesn’t mean that women in the UK are fairing worse than men, health-wise.
+It doesn’t mean that women in the UK are fairing worse than men.
 Alexandra knows this of course- it is just typical disingenuous writing from the Guardian.
 I am not even sure about the reliability of the rankings.
 The tables are based on a methodology that is opaque.

 The fact is that men face significantly greater health risks and have a 43% greater chance of dying before 75 compared to women – that is a real gender health gap.